waztedll/Installation/README.md

 - ping gnu.org

-The system has been installed, run: sudo pacman -Syu
+The system has been installed, run:

+      sudo pacman -Syu

--If you need refresh to keys:
+If you need refresh to keys:
+-

 - sudo pacman -S archlinux-keyring
 - sudo pacman-key --list-keys brett@i--b.com